New Jersey Breastfeeding Coalition

 Resources:

-• Breastfeeding, Parenting, and Religion: com/blog-post/bf-links-religion/
+• Breastfeeding, Parenting, and Religion

-• Jewish Parenting: com/article/breastfeeding
+• Jewish Parenting

-• Fasting and Breastfeeding: asn.au/bfinfo/religious-fasting-and-breastfeeding
+• Fasting and Breastfeeding

-• Breastfeeding in the Qur’an: Islamic and Cultural Practices in Breastfeeding
+• Islamic and Cultural Practices in Breastfeeding

 If there is a problem linking to any of the above resources, please contact NJBreastfeedingCoalition@gmail.com